MicrosoftDocs/cpp-docs/docs/mfc/commonly-overridden-member-functions.md

 `OnCancel` is usually overridden for modeless dialog boxes.

-For more information about these member functions, see class [CDialog](../mfc/reference/cdialog-class.md) in the *MFC Reference* and the discussion on [Life Cycle of a Dialog Box](../mfc/life-cycle-of-a-dialog-box.md).
+For more information about these member functions, see class [CDialog](../mfc/reference/cdialog-class.md) in the *MFC Reference* and the discussion on [Working with Dialog Boxes in MFC](../mfc/life-cycle-of-a-dialog-box.md).

 ## See also